KayoticSully/Morph6502/TESTS.md

 ```
 {
-    P("this example has extra code after the end of program symbol")
+    print("this example has extra code after the end of program symbol")
 }
 $
 P("this is some extra code")